Eternal Security’s

 Dan Corner

-This doctrine, in part, is the basis of how eternal security teachers can sometimes confuse the issue about sin and conceal the vital need to obey God after getting born again to prevent spiritual death (which eternal security also wrongly denies can happen to the righteous).
+The doctrine of imputed righteousness, in part, is the basis of how eternal security teachers can sometimes confuse the issue about sin and conceal the vital need to obey God after getting born again to prevent spiritual death (which eternal security also wrongly denies can happen to the righteous).
+Hal Lindsey, who has been married 4 times, was open about his own personal sinful behavior when he wrote:

-The chief Scripture they cite for this interpretation of imputed righteousness is Romans 4:6-8:
+The chief Scripture proponents cite for this interpretation of imputed righteousness is Romans 4:6-8, which quotes Psalm 32:1,2:

-It seems that very few are aware that Paul quotes David’s thirty-second Psalm, where he [David] referred to, among other things, his own sins which needed to be confessed to God and forgiven after his own initial salvation:
+It seems that very few who believe in imputed righteousness are aware that Paul quotes David's thirty-second Psalm, where he [David] referred to, among other things, his own sins which needed to be confessed to God and forgiven after his own initial salvation:

-Shocking but true—the eternal security teachers read into Romans 4:6-8 something that is not there and seem to go unchallenged.
-All Romans 4:6-8 says is that one is spiritually blessed if he is described like that, which applies to when one gets initially forgiven.
-However, Rom.
-4:6-8 does not say: (1) That the Lord will never count sin against such a person again under any circumstances or (2) That such a blessed condition is a guaranteed, perpetual, unchanging state, as the eternal security teachers interpret it to be.
+Shocking but true, the eternal security teachers read into Romans 4:6-8, with their imputed righteousness view, something that is not there and seem to go unchallenged.
+All Romans 4:6-8 says is one is spiritually blessed if he is described like that, which applies to when one gets initially forgiven.
+Rom.
+4:6-8 does not say: (1) That the Lord will never count sin against such a person again under any circumstances or (2) That such a blessed condition is a guaranteed, perpetual, unchanging state, as the eternal security interpret it to be.

 Forgiven Sins Held